Spring 1 Consideration Aspiration Responsibility Enjoyment Year 3

-Please do not hesitate to speak to me on the playground or on the phone if you have any concerns you wish to discuss.
+Please do not hesitate to phone or catch me on the playground if you have a concern or any questions.

 The children will be working on their cursive handwriting through daily handwriting lessons.